hroyg/slack-notify-workflow/README.md

 # Workflow Status Action

 This action returns the workflow status (Success, Cancelled, Failure), in case of failure it also returns the failed job name and the failed job step name.
-This action should last in the final job of the workflow(it doesn't report on the job it's is currently running). the job assumes workflow success, and changes its status on first job that report's a "cancel" or "failure" state as a final conclustion.
+This action should run in the final job of the workflow(it doesn't report on the job it's currently running, doesnt report itself). the job assumes workflow success, and changes its status on first job that report's a "cancel" or "failure" state as a final conclustion.

 ## Inputs